Chrysler Imperial: Concept car

 A Chrysler Imperial concept car was presented at the 2006 North American International Auto Show.
 This concept used the Chrysler LY platform, an extended LX.
 It featured a 123 in wheelbase.
 Riding on 22 in wheels, the car presented "a six-figure image but at a much lower price" according to Tom Tremont, Vice President of advanced vehicle design for Chrysler.
 The design incorporated a long hood and front end dominated by an upright radiator and a horizontal themed grille.
 Brushed and polished aluminum pods evoked the free-standing headlamps (a classical throwback favored by 1960s Chrysler chief designers Virgil Exner and Elwood Engel, used commonly in 1930s Chrysler vehicles).
 Circular LED taillights with floating outer rings harkened to the "gun sight" taillight look of early 1960s Imperials.
 The roof line was pulled rearward to enlarge the cabin and to create a longer profile.

 On 17 July 2007, Chrysler officially announced it would drop the production plans for the Imperial.
-Citing increasing fuel costs and more stringent fuel economy standards expected from Capitol Hill, Chrysler said that the Imperial project was off, as a viable business case could no longer be made for the car.
+Citing increasing fuel costs and more stringent fuel economy standards expected from the federal government, Chrysler said that the Imperial project was off, as a viable business case could no longer be made for the car.
 The Imperial had been rumored to be based on the future Mercedes R-Class or the next generation LX-platform (LY, or a combination of components) and it was suggested that all of the work done on the Imperial program would be rolled into forthcoming LY-platform cars, a prediction that did not come to pass.